scist-tw/scist-tw.github.io/README.md

 All data is in `data.json` file, you can modify it manually.

-The site will rebuild once you commit the changes.
+The site will rebuild **automatically** once you commit the changes.

 **Important**